 Purpose of indicator This indicator aims to understand whether a signatory or an external service provider acting on its behalf communicates the rationale for abstaining or voting against management recommendations or ESG-related shareholder resolutions.
 It is considered good practice to consistently communicate the rationale for all decisions directly to the company and publicly.
 Additional reporting guidance Signatories who publicly or privately pre-declare the rationale of their voting intentions, as indicated in [PGS 32], can select A or B, respectively.
 In this indicator, the proportion of votes reported in columns (1) and (2) should be out of the AUM over which signatories have the discretion to vote.
 In this indicator, 'discretion to vote' refers to the signatory's ability to decide whether and how to cast their vote on management and/or shareholder resolutions at their investee companies.
 Voting can be done in person, during an annual or extraordinary general meeting (AGM or EGM) or by proxy.
 The PRI understands that signatories may not consider all ESG-related shareholder resolutions conducive to improving a company's ESG practices and thus may have legitimate reasons to vote against them.
 Communicating the rationale for their voting decisions, including why the resolution was not considered adequate, is expected to help improve the quality of the ESG-related resolutions filed by shareholders in the future and help management better understand the position of their shareholders.
 Other resources Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.
 For further guidance on good-quality voting disclosure, refer to A practical guide to active ownership in listed equity.
-Logic Dependent on [oo a] Gateway to N/A Assessment 100 points for this indicator divided between lettered (50 points) and coverage (50 points) answer options.
-The final score will be based on the average points achieved in column (1) and (2), where applicable.
-Assessment criteria 50 points for the lettered answer options: 50 points for A OR both A and B. 33 points for B. 0 points for C. AND 50 points for the coverage: 50 points for all (1).
+Logic [OO 9] Dependent on [OO 9] [OO 9] N/A Dependent on Gateway to Assessment Gateway to N/A red (50 points) and coverage (50 points) answer options.
+The fi nal score will be based on the average points achieved in column (1) Gateway to N/A 100 points for this indicator divided between letter red (50 points) and coverage (50 points) answer options.
+The fir 50 points for the coverage: 50 points for all (1).
 25 points for a majority (2).
-12 points for a minority (3).
-Further details: Selecting 'C' in column (1) and (2) will result in 0/100 points for this indicator.
+12 points for a minority (3). nal score will be based on the average points achieved in column (1) Further details: Selecting 'C' in column (1) and (2) will result in 0/100 points for this indicator.
 Selecting 'D' in column (1) and (2) means the indicator is scored as N/A. Signatories will not be penalised for this indicator.

-Indicator ID Dependent on: 00 9 Sub-section PRI Principle Type of indicator PGS 35 Gateway to: N/A Stewardship: (Proxy) voting 2 PLUS VOLUNTARY TO DISCLOSE

-How does your organisation ensure vote confirmation, i.e. that your votes have been cast and counted correctly?
+Indicator ID PGS 35 Dependent on: Gateway to: 00 9 N/A Sub-section Stewardship: (Proxy) voting PRI Principle 2 Type of indicator PLUS VOLUNTARY TO DISCLOSE How does your organisation ensure vote confirmation, i.e. that your votes have been cast and counted correctly?
 Through an example, explain what measure(s) your organisation has in place to overcome any bureaucratic and logistical obstacles in the voting chain and confirmation process.
 [Free text: large]